sachasagratella/Python_project/ReadME.md

 ## Project Overview

 This project provides a comprehensive analysis of global cyberattack patterns using the EUREPOC dataset.
-We examine the patterns and the evolution of cyber atacks accross different ways: type of attacks, geographic, sectoral and temporal.
+We examine the patterns and the evolution of cyber attacks accross different ways: type of attacks, geographic, sectoral and temporal.

 **Research Question:**